markc/markup/README.md

-Of course managing this repo via QtCreator will still require manual mouse twiddling unless the above is converted to an external command via `Tools -> External`.
+Of course managing this repo via QtCreator will still require manual mouse twiddling unless the above is converted to an external command and used via `Tools -> External`.
 Using QtCreator to save changes and then `Tools -> Git -> Commit` to provide the commit message is reasonable so an external command to just manage the push and pull actions is all that is needed...

     alias se='sudo nano -t -x -c'
     se /usr/bin/gh-pages